gorterd/arithmedoku/README.md

 ## Background and Overview

-Arithmedoku is inspired by the popular puzzle game [KenKen][kenken], a sudoku-like game with a math twist, invented by Japanese math teacher [Tetsuya Miyamoto][miyamoto]
+Arithmedoku is inspired by the popular puzzle game [KenKen][kenken], a Sudoku-like game with a math twist, invented by Japanese math teacher [Tetsuya Miyamoto][miyamoto]